The Tales of Beatrix Potter: Development

 The idea started in 1968 when Christine Edzard travelled from Paris, where she was assistant to the designer Lila de Nobili, to work on the sets of Zeffirelli's Romeo and Juliet (1968) in Rome.
-There she met Goodwin, associate producer for John Brabourne who was making the film, and the two became a couple.
-They decided they would do something together and while in Britain meeting Goodwin's mother, Edzard saw and heard Beatrix Potter for the first time as Mrs. Goodwin read The Tale of Mrs. Tiggy-Winkle to her grandchildren.
+There she met Richard Goodwin, associate producer for John Brabourne who was making Romeo and Juliet.
+Edzard and Goodwin became a couple and decided to make a movie together.

+While in Britain meeting Goodwin's mother, Edzard saw and heard Beatrix Potter for the first time as Mrs. Goodwin read The Tale of Mrs. Tiggy-Winkle to her grandchildren.
 Edzard showed the “thoroughly English” book to Nobili, who was in Covent Garden with The Sleeping Beauty ballet, which featured dancing animals, mice and a cat.
 Nobili suggested it as a project for the couple, and the Tales as a ballet was born.

 Lila de Nobili had brought Rostislav Doboujinsky over from Paris to make animal masks for the first act of The Sleeping Beauty and Doboujinsky talked with Goodwin and Edzard.
 In October 1969, he agreed to make a sample mask for mouse character 'Hunca Munca' whose face is “perhaps the most appealing in the film”.

-Conceived of as a filmed ballet, Goodwin and Edzard approached Frederick Ashton, former director of the Royal Ballet, to choreograph.
+Conceived of as a filmed ballet, Goodwin and Edzard approached Frederick Ashton, former director of the Royal Ballet, to be choreographer.
 Ashton later said: "I was not certain that with films dominated by violence and sex the time was right for such an explosion of sheer charm.
 But now I think the public is more than ready for something like this."

 The couple's first approach to Frederick Warne, Beatrix Potter's publisher, was turned down firmly.
 (The estate had turned down an approach from Walt Disney because they were worried he would distort the work.)
 However, their ideas and Christine's initial sketches began to win them over and while both Warne and Ashton were still considering the proposed project, and terms being agreed, preparations for filming took place over the following year.
 It was a risk, and Goodwin acknowledged that had Warne in the end still refused, they would have “been ruined.”

 Goodwin succeeded in getting the film rights from Potter's estate.
-According to Bryan Forbes they only paid £5,000 for the rights.
+According to Bryan Forbes they only paid £5,000 for these.

 The film was given the go ahead by Forbes during his period as head of production at EMI Films.
 Forbes recalled that the EMI Board were not enthusiastic, and Nat Cohen had never heard of Beatrix Potter, but Forbes had complete artistic control for any movie made with a budget under £1 million so could easily gain approval.
 "We were extremely lucky," said Brabourne about Forbes.
 Forbes later called it "one of the most original movies ever made".